josephlewis42/multicache/README.md

 	* Round Robin
 	* Random Replace
 	* Second Chance
-* Easily benchmark your application's access patterns to find the optimal configuration.
+* Easily benchmark your application's access patterns to find the optimal configuration
 * Custom replacement algorithms supported
 * Very fast (see benchmarks below)
-* We welcome pull and feature requests!
+* Pull and feature requests are welcome!

 What makes it fast?
 -------------------